-Recently, material originally produced during the mid-to-late 19th century and early 20th century by researchers at the Harvard College Observatory was re-discovered in the HCO Astronomical Plate Stacks collection.
-These early notebooks and other materials that represent the history of the Harvard College Observatory are an irreplaceable primary source documents that exemplify the evolution of observation methods and astronomy as a science.
-The material is also relevant to the history of women in science as the collection contains log books and notebooks produced by the Harvard Computers, women who have come back into the spotlight due to the recent release of a book by author Dava Sobel titled "The Glass Universe".
-Wolbach Library staff supported research for this book and were involved with the book’s launch in December 2016.
-Additionally, Wolbach has also received numerous reference questions in the past from researchers seeking out these types of extraordinary observations (those done by hand prior to modern photography and plates are incredibly rare).
-The Library anticipates that this material, once preserved and displayed prominently will support advancement efforts at the Center for Astrophysics and enable research on early astronomy for future generations.
+Notebooks originally created during 19th and early 20th century by researchers at the Harvard College Observatory (HCO) were recently re-discovered in the HCO Astronomical Plate Stacks holdings and incorporated into Wolbach Library's collections.
+This material helps represent the history of the HCO and acts as an irreplaceable primary source on the evolution of observation methods and astronomy as a science.
+The material is also relevant to the history of women in science as the collection contains logbooks and notebooks produced by the Harvard Computers, women who have come back into the spotlight due to the recent release of books like "The Glass Universe," "Rise of the Rocket Girls," and movies like "Hidden Figures".

-For more in depth information about the Phaedra Project read our blog.
+For more in-depth information about Project PHaEDRA read our blog.

 Want to be the first to hear about the latest PHaEDRA news?
 Join our mailing list.